 Medicare and Medicaid pay a lot less than commercial insurance, in some cases below costs.
 Without sufficient revenues to maintain their aging facilities, rural hospital decline will continue.

-♦ Republicans proposed cuts to Medicare and Medicaid will just make a bad situation worse.
+• Republicans continue to propose cuts to Medicare and Medicaid.
+This will just make a bad situation worse.

 ♦ Expanding Medicaid would help low-income people and provide more revenue for local hospitals.
 But political leaders in the worst states continue to refuse to expand the program, citing the costs for the state and ignoring the costs to their citizens when their local hospital is no more.